-This recipe is one my sister, Ally, constructed after a trip to Wahaca in London where she had a similar dish.
+These delicious Chorizo & Potato Quesadillas are one my sister, Ally, constructed after a trip to Wahaca in London where she had a similar dish.
 She then used the flavours to make her own version which I have then tweaked again to make this version.
 This is a great recipe to make your own and add ingredients that you fancy.

 Ally and I spent the majority of the day at my house making all of these delicious dishes.
 It was quite a tiring day and we definitely earned our beer; but we also had a great time in the kitchen together.

 The first time I made them without Ally, I ended up making enough quesadillas to feed a family of six or more!
 This is because as my sister made up the recipe, her method was ‘a bit of this and a bit of that’ so I had to work out quantities of ingredients.
-However benefit of making too many is I found out they are absolutely delicious cold the next day.
-I chose to not re-heat them because I was at work and using the microwave would have made them sort of soggy I thought.
+However the benefit of making too many is I found out they are absolutely delicious cold the next day.
+I chose to not re-heat them because I was at work and using the microwave i thought would have made them a bit limp and soft.
 Although when cold they obviously didn’t have the crisp tortilla like when they were freshly cooked, the filling’s flavours seemed to intensify and become even more delicious.

 600g potatoes, peeled and diced